sbsce/cyubeVR-VoxelAPI-Modding/README.md

 # How to start using the VoxelAPI

-## Step 1: Download the latest release of this VoxelAPI project as a zip file
+## Step 1: Download the latest release of this VoxelAPI project as a ZIP file

 [Click here to download it.](https://github.com/sbsce/cyubeVR-VoxelAPI-Modding/archive/refs/tags/Update-52.zip)